Onnit’s Alpha Brain is Problematic AF!

 A critique of the popular, celebrity-endorsed Nootropic Stack

 In this article, I’ll do more than just criticize and point out flaws.
-I’ll point out how Onnit could improve this product and I’ll suggest an alternative, Neuro-Stack by Akua Life, a product that has a whole lot more credibility and integrity behind its formulation, marketing, and creation.
+I’ll point out how Onnit could improve this product and suggest some more credible Nootropic stacks, products that have a whole lot more credibility and integrity behind their formulation, marketing, and creation.
 Of course, you might say Jonathan it looks like you’re getting paid by these guys to bash Alpha Brain and promote their product.
 Where’s your integrity?
-Yes, I am affiliated with Neuro-Stack and I’m a certainly fallible human but my integrity is only as good my arguments.
-I’d urge you to just evaluate the arguments and evidence I present about these two products.
+Yes, I am affiliated with some of these Alpha Brain alternatives and I’m certainly a fallible human but my integrity is only as good as my arguments.
+I’d urge you to just evaluate the arguments and evidence I present about these products.

 For many of the ingredients, they don’t give us any additional information about the sourcing of the ingredients or specific derivatives used.
 Without more information, it’s fair to assume that they are just using what’s most cost-effective.

-This is where Neuro-Stack really differentiates itself.
+This is where Neuro-Stack differentiates itself.
 They list out all the specific derivatives used…

 For many of the ingredients, they use specific, patented versions of very proven Nootropic ingredients like…